 He Calls Us Each by Name

 Mary Magdalene had a remarkable relationship with Jesus.
-He chose her to be the first witness of the resurrection:
+He chose her to be the first witness of his resurrection:

 Mary Magdalene stood weeping outside the tomb.
 As she wept, she bent over to look into the tomb; and she saw two angels in white, sitting where the body of Jesus had been lying, one at the head and the other at the feet.
 They said to her, “Woman, why are you weeping?”
 She said to them, “They have taken away my Lord, and I do not know where they have laid him.”
 When she had said this, she turned around and saw Jesus standing there, but she did not know that it was Jesus.
 Jesus said to her, “Woman, why are you weeping?
 Whom are you looking for?”
 Supposing him to be the gardener, she said to him, “Sir, if you have carried him away, tell me where you have laid him, and I will take him away.”
 Jesus said to her, “Mary!”
 She turned and said to him in Hebrew, “Rabbouni!” (which means Teacher).
 Jesus said to her, “Do not hold on to me, because I have not yet ascended to the Father.
 But go to my brothers and say to them, `I am ascending to my Father and your Father, to my God and your God.'”
 Mary Magdalene went and announced to the disciples, “I have seen the Lord”; and she told them that he had said these things to her.
 (John 20:11-18)

 Mary wanted to hold on to Jesus as the friend that she knew and loved.
 Jesus prevented her because He had to ascend to God the Father.
 His mission must continue.
 We cannot and should not try hold Him back.
 He cannot be tied down to the friend that we knew yesterday.
 He is Lord of all.
 He must continue to carry out the will of the Father.
 He does so on our behalf.
-We may not understand all that He is doing, but we must put our whole trust in Him so that He may accomplish the Father’s will and plan for us and for the whole world.
+We may not understand all that He is doing, but we must put our whole trust in him.
+Jesus has entered into a new realm.
+He is now calling us up to a new level.

 We may know Jesus as the Lamb of God who takes away the sins of the world.
-He surely is that, for without Him we could never enter the Kingdom of Heaven.
-Do we know Him as the Lion of Judah who will soon return to for the Bride of Christ?
+He surely is that, for without him we could never enter the Kingdom of Heaven.
+Jesus is planning and building a new world, the one in which he reigning on earth.
+We are destined to reign with him.
+Do we know him as the Lion of Judah who will soon return to for the Bride of Christ?